Raku/roast/README.md

-	The Official Perl 6 Test Suite
+# The Official Perl 6 Test Suite

 Its purpose is to validate implementations that wish to be known as a conforming Perl 6 implementation.

 Please consider this test suite to be the bleeding edge of Perl 6 development.
 New tests, tests for experimental new features, etc. will live on this branch.
-Once a specification is cut, a branch will be created for that version of the spec, e.g. 6.c for Christmas.
+Once a specification is cut, a branch will be created for that version of the spec, e.g., C<6.c> for Christmas.

 As they develop, different implementations will certainly be in different states of readiness with respect to the test suite, so